 1. Social and Cultural History of Andhra Pradesh: Geographical Features of Andhra – Its Impact on History and Culture – Pre-History – The Satavahanas, Ikshvakus – Socio-Economic and Religious Conditions – Literature, Art and Architecture – The Eastern Chalukyas of Vengi – Society, Religion, Telugu Language, Literature, Art and Architecture.

-3. Advent of Europeans- Trade centers- Andhra under the Company- 1857 Revolt and its impact on Andhra- Establishment of British Rule- Socio-Cultural awakening, Justice party/self respect movements- Growth of Nationalist Movement in Andhra between 1885 to 1947- Role of Socialists- Communists- Anti- Zamindari and Kisan Movements.
+3. The advent of Europeans- Trade centers- Andhra under the Company- 1857 Revolt and its impact on Andhra- Establishment of British Rule- Socio-Cultural awakening, Justice party/self-respect movements- Growth of Nationalist Movement in Andhra between 1885 to 1947- Role of Socialists- Communists- Anti- Zamindari and Kisan Movements.
 Growth of Nationalist poetry.